brenden-matteson/cs386/deliverables/deliverable2/deliverable2.md

 ## Non-Functional Requirements

+Speed
-* Speed, it is important that the users are able to insert input and receive an output in a timely manner.
+* Importance:  it is important that the users are able to insert input and receive an output in a timely manner.
+*Verifiability: The systems response time should be 0.5 seconds or less for 90% of normal user interactions

+Scalability
-* Scalability, we want our website to be able to work well on phones, laptops, ipads etc.
+* Importance:  we want our website to be able to work well on phones, laptops, ipads etc.
+* Verifiability: The system should be available for at least 80% of commonly used devices and browsers.

+Reliability
-* Reliability, Our website should provide consistent and reliable results.
+* Importance:  Our website should provide consistent and reliable results.
+* Verifiability: The system should have a 95% uptime over a year and will be able to handle at least 1000 users at the same time without failure

+Usability
-* Usability, Our website should be intuitive to use and easy to understand.
+* Importance:  Our website should be intuitive to use and easy to understand.
+*Verifiability: At least 90% of test users should be able to use the website without help

+Optimization
-* Optimization, Our website should have no issues running on slower internet speeds, we don’t want the bottleneck of the product to be the service itself.
+* Importance: Our website should have no issues running on slower internet speeds, we don’t want the bottleneck of the product to be the service itself.
+*Verifiability: The page should load in under 3 seconds for at least 80% of users who have wifi.

 ## Minimal Viable Product